Hanbury Brown-Twiss Effect with Wave Packets: Conclusion

 \section{Conclusion}

-To summarize, we have used wave-packets to study the HBT effect in quantum particles following Bose-Einstein and Fermi-Dirac statistics, using a recently introduced label-free analysis of indistinguishable particles.
+To summarize, we have used wave-packets to study the HBT effect in quantum particles following Bose--Einstein and Fermi--Dirac statistics, using a recently introduced label-free analysis of indistinguishable particles.
 The bunching and anti-bunching has been demonstrated through a simple analysis.
 We have also analyzed the HBT effect for pairs of particles which are entangled in position and momentum through an EPR like state.
 These entangled particles also show an HBT effect which is not different from the HBT effect in independent particles, in any noticeable way.

-We have also argued that the Ghosh-Mandel experiment is essentially the HBT effect with entangled particles.
+We have also argued that the Ghosh--Mandel experiment is essentially the HBT effect with entangled particles.
 However, the interference seen in that experiment, is not a consequence of any non-local correlation between the two photons.
 Exactly the same effect would be observed if the photons were not entangled.